brianbohme/senior-enrichment-project/README.md

-# Senior Enrichment Project
+# Senior Enrichment Project - Campus Manager

-By Brian Bohme

-# Campus Manager

 A simple manager for campuses and students!

+By Brian Bohme, Fullstack Academy

 ## Setting up